btkostner/jumar/docs/deployment.md

 flyctl launch
 ```

-This will create an empty deployment that we can set secrets on.
-Then you'll want to add secrets to your deployment via:
+This will create an empty deployment where we will want to add our secrets to via:

 ```bash
 base64 ./cockroach-certs/ca.crt | flyctl secrets set DB_CA_CRT=-